|Tri-colored in black, white, tan, fawn, or brown

 Things to Know When Owning a Beagle Point

-By now, you might be thinking that the Beagle Point sounds like an ideal pet for your home and family.
-If so, we recommend studying up on everything that you’ll need to know to take care of them throughout their considerably long-lasting lives:
+By now, you might think that the Beagle Point sounds like an ideal pet for your home and family.
+If so, we recommend studying up on everything that you’ll need to know to take care of them throughout their considerably long-lasting lives.

 - We reviewed the best puppy training treats – Click here to read!

-Daily brushing is necessary to keep the heavy shedding Beagle Point’s coat looking healthy.
-Combine this with monthly toenail clippings, weekly teeth brushings, and the occasional bath, and they’ll remain happy and healthy throughout the entirety of their long lives.
+Daily brushing is necessary to keep the heavy-shedding Beagle Point’s coat looking healthy.
+Combine this with monthly toenail clippings, weekly teeth brushings, and the occasional bath, and they’ll remain happy and healthy throughout their lives.

 Male vs Female

 For both the physical traits and personality characteristics of a Beagle Point, puppies are easier to identify based on which of their parent breeds they take after rather than which sex they are.
-Still, female Boingles will tend to be smaller and lighter than their male counterparts, while the males have been noticed to be more easily socialized as puppies.
+Still, female Boingles tend to be smaller and lighter than their male counterparts, while the males may be easier to socialize as puppies.

-Heir to two great hunting dog legacies, the Beagle Point is a tremendously friendly designer dog breed.
-Perfectly suited to life in a large family home with a sizable backyard, their goofy and playful natures have made them a favorite of children, teens, and adults alike.
+With two reliable hunting dogs as parents, the Beagle Point is a tremendously friendly designer dog breed.
+They’re ideally suited to life in a large family home with a sizable backyard, and their goofy and playful natures have made them a favorite of children, teens, and adults alike.
 If you have plenty of time to train, exercise, and play with them, they’ll quickly become a lifelong companion to you and your family.